 Once you’ve mastered the traditional methods, you can test out more creative ways to promote your webinar.
 Give these a try:

-If you have a partner or another non-competitive group that dovetails nicely with your product or the subject, ask if they would be interested in co-promoting the webinar with you.
-In exchange, you can give them the registration and attendee list (be sure to disclose this to attendees).
+If you have a partner or another noncompetitive group that dovetails nicely with your product or the subject, ask if they would be interested in co-promoting the webinar with you.
+In exchange, you can give them the registration and attendee list (just be sure to disclose this to attendees).

 If you’re headed to a trade show or workshop, print a few fliers about the webinar and hand them out.
 Also, give them to your sales team as leave-behinds that people can take with them.

 Ask your internal subject matter expert to personally invite his or her connections.
 A personal invitation (via email or phone) is more effective than any mass communication will ever be.

 Promotional Ideas for When You’re Ready to Try More

 Write an original article regarding the same topic and post it on LinkedIn with a link at the end to register for the webinar.
-This will take some effort, but the exposure to your LinkedIn network will be worth it.
+This will take some effort, but promoting your thought leadership among your LinkedIn network will be worth it.

-17. Facebook Live or podcast: Try doing sneak peeks or post-event wrap-ups with either Facebook Live, another live streaming tool, or a podcast.
+Try doing sneak peeks or post-event wrap-ups with Facebook Live or another live streaming tool, or announce it on a podcast.
 Having a two-minute discussion on the topic is a great way to hook people who may not be ready to invest an entire hour.